sourcegraph/deploy-sourcegraph/docs/configure.md

 **Note:** If you're creating a new cluster and would like to change `gitserver`'s replica count, do so _before_ running `./kubectl-apply-all.sh` for the first time.
-Changing this after the cluster configuration has been applied will require manually resizing the `gitserver` volume.
+Changing this after the cluster configuration has been applied will require manually resizing the `indexed-search` volume.

+Increasing the number of `gitserver` replicas can improve performance when your instance contains a large number of repositories.
 Repository clones are consistently striped across all `gitserver` replicas.
 Other services need to be aware of how many `gitserver` replicas exist so they can resolve an individual repo.

 To change the number of `gitserver` replicas: